EddyVerbruggen/HealthKit/README.md

 If you would like to read clinical record data from the HealthKit store you will need to provide an extra variable during the plugin install.
 The `CLINICAL_READ_PERMISSION` can be set to include the ability to read FHIR resources.
 The value that is set here will be used in the `NSHealthClinicalHealthRecordsShareUsageDescription` key of your app's `info.plist` file.
 It will be shown when your app asks for clinical record data from HealthKit.
 Do not include the `CLINICAL_READ_PERMISSION` variable unless you really need access to the clinical record data otherwise Apple may reject your app.

+You will also need to manually check the `Health Records` capability for your app in Xcode under the HealthKit capability.

-Here is an example -
+Here is an install example with `CLINICAL_READ_PERMISSION` -
 ```bash
 cordova plugin add com.telerik.plugins.healthkit --variable HEALTH_READ_PERMISSION='App needs read access' --variable HEALTH_WRITE_PERMISSION='App needs write access' --variable CLINICAL_READ_PERMISSION='App needs read access' --save
 ```